Bulat-Ziganshin/ECC-Benchmark/README.md

 | 50+50    |     346 MB/s |      339 MB/s |      352 MB/s |
 | 80+20    |     882 MB/s |      212 MB/s |      219 MB/s |
 | 20+20    |     892 MB/s |      866 MB/s |      892 MB/s |

+## Conclusions

+### Recovery speed

+In O(N^2) RS algos, recovery of multiple blocks is just recovery of a single block performed multiple times.
+Thus, speed per block is the same (modulo setup time).
+More concrete, for K data blocks, M parity blocks, and blocksize B, encoding time is `O(K*M*B)`.
+Decoding L lost blocks will take `O(K*L*B)`
+(it combines K survived blocks to recompute each lost block).

+But in fast RS algos, single block recovery requires almost the same amount of work as recovery of all lost blocks in the worst case, since FFT+IFFT steps don't depend on the amount of blocks we are going to recover.

+Thus, matrix algorithms will always be faster for recovery of only one or few missing blocks

+We can counterfight that by using matrix computations for small recoveries in fast algos too.
+At least it's possible for FastECC.
+This requires computation of Newton polynomial thus O(N^2) divisions - but it probably is still faster than O(B\*N\*log(N)) multiplications required for full decoding.

+### Precomputed tables

+ISA-L API is more low-level - you can compute encoding tables just once and use them in multiple calls.
+It's especially important when we want to process a stream with many gigabytes using just a few megabytes of memory.

+Moreover, it may be possible to use CM256-computed tables with ISA-L.
+They have [two advantages](https://github.com/catid/cm256#comparisons-with-other-libraries) over ISA-L tables:
+- first parity block is just XOR of all data blocks
+- recovery tables are computed faster

+When encoding or decoding operations with the same parameters are repeated multiple times, it can make sense to keep cache of such tables in order to avoid costly initialization.
+The most obvious example is recovery of data of missed node in ECC-protected distributed storage like [Codex](https://github.com/status-im/nim-codex).